Crowns, Onlays and Inlays

 What are Crowns?

 Crowns are protective coverings that fit over the entire tooth.
-While crowns are commonly used to cover a tooth that has heavy decay and is unfit for a filling, they can also be used to protect week teeth, repair broken teeth or cover poorly shaped or badly colored teeth.
+While crowns are commonly used to cover a tooth that has heavy decay and is unfit for a filling, they can also be used to protect weak teeth, repair broken teeth or cover poorly shaped or badly colored teeth.

 When preparing a tooth for a crown, your tooth may need to be filed down and shaped in order for the crown to fit properly.
 Using a crown can help restore your teeth to their optimal size, shape, color, and stability.
 Crowns can also be used to attach fixed bridges and cover dental implants.